-Borrowing interest rates is factored at a prime rate stabilising at 11% over the 2014/15 MTREF.
-The investment interest rate has improved from the previous financial period by 0.5%.
-An average of 5.50% was forecasted over the 2014/15 MTREF.
+Borrowing interest rates are factored at a prime rate stabilising at 11% over the 2014/15 MTREF.
+The investment interest rate has improved from the previous financial period by 0,5%.
+An average of 5,50% was forecast over the 2014/15 MTREF.

-Figure 6: Investment and borrowing interest rates
+Figure 7.6: Investment and borrowing interest rates